Permanent life insurance: what it is and how it works

 Unlike whole life insurance, you don't receive dividends on universal policies, even with a mutual insurer.
 However, because the interest rate in a standard universal life policy (or UL) is variable, your cash value can grow faster or slower than for whole life.
 And, for those willing to accept a greater degree of risk, there are two variations on UL that offer the potential for even greater growth because the investment component is based on market returns:

-- A variable universal life insurance policy (VUL) gives you the option to tie cash value growth to grouped stock market and bond investments called "subaccounts."6 However, growth in a variable life insurance policy is not guaranteed as in a standard universal or whole life policy.
+A variable universal life insurance policy (VUL) gives you the option to tie cash value growth to grouped stock market and bond investments called "sub accounts."6 However, growth in a variable life insurance policy is not guaranteed as in a standard universal or whole life policy.
 You, the policyholder, assume investment risk for any losses – just as you would with a brokerage account.

-- An indexed universal life policy (or indexed UL) lets you tie all or part of your cash value growth to the performance of a broad securities index, such as the S&P 500.7 There's a floor and cap for the minimum and maximum rates of return, so while you won't realize all the gains of your reference index, you won't suffer all the losses either.
+An indexed universal life insurance policy (or indexed UL) lets you tie all or part of your cash value growth to the performance of a broad securities index, such as the S&P 500.7 There's a floor and cap for the minimum and maximum rates of return, so while you won't realize all the gains of your reference index, you won't suffer all the losses either.

 How different permanent policies calculate cash value growth